Cherry blossoms are beautiful. Pale pink and in full bloom for just one week each year, they’re elusive and ephemeral. And fickle too.

 How to Get to Jinhae from Seoul

 There are two ways to get to Jinhae from Seoul — by KTX train or by bus.
 By KTX is faster, getting you into Jinhae in around 3 hrs and 40 mins.
 However, it’s also significantly more expensive than the bus and there are no direct trains from Seoul to Jinhae.
 You’ll need to transfer to the Mugungwha train at Masan station to reach Jinhae.
-On top of that, the trains don’t run as frequently, making a day trip less feasible.
+On top of that, the trains don’t run as frequently, making a day trip from Seoul less feasible.
 For these reasons, I suggest going by bus instead.

 This is by far the easiest way to get to the Jinhae Cherry Blossom Festival from Seoul.
 A bus will pick you up from designated points in Seoul and get you into Jinhae at around noon.
 You’ll have four hours to spend there before the bus takes you back to Seoul at 4PM.
 Considering the uncertainty of securing bus tickets on your own, then I suggest you do this.
 The cost is roughly the same, even cheaper than other methods as you’ll see below.
 Follow this link to purchase day tour vouchers to the Jinhae Cherry Blossom Festival through Klook.